paulscherrerinstitute/wica-http/EPICS_TESTS.md

 # Overview

 These notes present the results of testing PSI's in-house commissioned [Java ca library](https://github.com/channelaccess/ca_matlab)
 (ie the one developed by CosyLab).
-The library has been tested using the tests in the 'src/test/java/epics' test directory.
+The library has been tested using the resources in the 'src/test/java/epics' test directory.
 The main focus of the tests was to discover how the library works so that it can be used optimally for Wica.
 Each test attempts to answer one or more questions which I had about the library before I wrote the test.